BartKeulen/remarkable-gtd-templates/README.md

 # GTD Templates for Remarkable
 Contains templates for GTD writting in tex and utilities for generating svg/png files and uploads templates to remarkable.

+DISCLAIMER: Usage of this software is at your own risk and you are responsible for loss of files other damages.
+Make sure to backup your Remarkable (and the templates) before using this software.

 ## Examples

 |  |  |  |